Support Open and Public Recreation in Crocheron

 SIGN PETITION

 North Eastern Queens has some the best parks in New York City, these open secrets include Crocheron's Tennis & Pickle Ball Courts.
 People come from across Queens and Nassau County to enjoy the publicly run courts with free pickle ball courts and reasonably priced tennis.
-While our local councilwoman, Vickie Paladino, has given the park large amounts of capital and discretionary funding (including for the renovation of the pickle ball courts), the city and NYC Parks has greatly undervalued the park.
+Our local Councilwoman, Vickie Paladino, has given the park large amounts of capital and discretionary funding (including for the recent renovation of the pickle ball courts).
+Arguably, The City of New York, along with, NYC Parks Concession, has greatly undervalued the park.
+Funds and attention from NYC Parks goes to flagship parks, but now is now looking to use Crocheron as a vehicle to generate more income for the City.

 Comparative Courts in NYC - Pricing People Out

-1. While some Community Board, like CB 1 in Astoria (Queens Chronicle 10/30/25), have worked with the community and asked NYC Parks for this type, the meeting with concessions and CB11Q's Park Committee was comply informed by Concession division of NYC Parks that the RFP (request for proposal) will be out to potential vendors in 40 days.
+1. While some Community Boards, like CB 1 in Astoria (Queens Chronicle 10/30/25), have worked with the community and asked NYC Parks for this type, the Community Board's Park Committee Members were largely opposed to this, especially as it was a 40 day courtesy notice.

-2. Nearby indoor bubbles, such as in Alley Pond, charge $31-$67 per hour for court use, prices that make recreation unaffordable for many local families and seniors (Alley Pond is the comparison that NYC Parks Concession used during the meeting).
+2. Nearby indoor bubbles, such as in Alley Pond, charge $31-$67 per hour for court use, prices that make recreation unaffordable for many local families and seniors (please note that Alley Pond is the comparison that NYC Parks Concession used during the meeting).

-3. Crocheron does not need a bubble over its courts, some neighborhoods may see a bubble as a way to remove players from a polluted environment, as was noted by a New Yorker in the 2019 Parks Committee Meeting Crocheron is in the middle of a lush parkland, acres away from the nearby highways, with hundreds of trees cleaning the air.
+7. Crocheron does not need a bubble over its courts, as some City neighborhoods may see a bubble barrier to keep players from a polluted environment, a positive mentioned by a New Yorker in the 2019 Parks Committee Meeting.
+Crocheron is in the middle of a lush parkland, acres away from the nearby highways, with hundreds of trees cleaning the air.

-1936 photograph of the Tennis House.
+1936 photograph of the Tennis House from the courts.
 Courtesy of NYC Parks Archive.

 Environmental and Landscape Changes

 Crocheron's Courts are flanked by various trees.
 Large northern red oaks, hawthrones, and maples provide shade, beautiful views, and a relaxing atmosphere.
 When we spoke with pickle ball players on the 15th, they expressed their distain for the project that would close them in.
-One man predicted that the trees would be cut back and possible down.
+One man predicted that the trees would be cut back and possible down, a thought that we did not have as there was no site visit by CB11Q with NYC Parks.
 NYC Parks Concession did not mention any of these changes, however, they hide behind the RFP which will allow potential vendors to reimagine the courts as they wish.
 See more on the tree map created by NYC Parks.

 Sign Petition to Keep Our Park Publicly Manage and Open!